Muhate/Suricata-and-Wazuh-integration/README.md

-# Suricata-and-Wazuh-integration

-# File Integrity Monitoring with Wazuh - Windows and Ubuntu
+# Detecting Network Intrusion with Suricata and Wazuh

 ### 1. Description

-This home lab project focuses on implementing File Integrity Monitoring (FIM) using Wazuh, an open-source security monitoring solution.
-The FIM will be implemented for Windows Server 2022 and Ubuntu 24.04.
-FIM is crucial for maintaining the security and integrity of files on systems by detecting unauthorized changes, which could indicate potential security breaches or system tampering
+This home lab project focuses on implementing Network Intrusion Detection using Suricata and Wazuh.
+Suricata is an open-source and high performance Intrusion Detection System (IDS) and Intrusion Prevention System (IPS) with capable of network analysis and threat detection software, and Wazuh is an open-source security monitoring solution. suricata will be installed on an Ubuntu 24.04 server to monitor its traffic.
+It is crucial to monitor the network to detect some anomalies on the traffic, as it can be an indication of an attack.
+We will use one kali machine to emulate some attacks (nmap and ping) and check if Suricata will be able to detect them with the Suricata network traffic inspection capabilities.

 ### 2. Objectives